nfdi4objects/n4o-graph-importer/README.md

 ### General endpoints

+#### GET /status.json

+Get curent information about the application as JSON object.
+This includes the [configuration](#configuration) with lowercase field names and field `connected` whether the SPARQL API endpoint can be accessed.

 #### GET /data/

 List and get files from local data directory.

-#### GET /status.json

-Get curent information about the application.

 ### Terminologies